 For advertisers (or merchants), it is an online advertising pricing model where they pay a small commission to an affiliate who brings them new acquisitions.
 For the publishers, it’s a simple revenue model where they – an affiliate – promote a merchant’s product or service in return for a small commission.

-Commission rate varies, depending on a host of factors.
+The commission rate varies, depending on a host of factors.
 However, advertisers pay the affiliates only when someone converts by taking the desired action such as filling a form, subscribing or purchasing.
 So all the parties involved, go home happily.

 6 Unbeatable Benefits of CPA Affiliate Marketing

-Banner advertisement is dead.
+Yes, Banner advertisement is dead.
 And chances are you have heard this countless times already.
 54 percent of users never click on banner ads because of lack of trust.
 Ad blocking plugins are increasing significantly.
 Banner ad spending is shrinking by every passing day.

 These scenarios have only paved way for alternative means of promotion—CPA affiliate marketing being the foremost one, which uses not only visuals but also other forms of contents to promote the products or services.